Skip to main content

 • The Elusive 100th Tiger: After reaching 99 kills, the final tiger becomes impossible to find.
 Fearing the King’s fury, the Dewan (Chief Minister) secretly brings an old, weak tiger from a circus and places it in the forest.

 • The Irony of the Kill: The King fires at the 100th tiger, and it collapses.
-He leaves in triumph, but the hunters later realize the bullet missed—the tiger merely fainted from the shock.
+He leaves in triumph, but the hunters later realise the bullet missed—the tiger merely fainted from the shock.
 To avoid the King's anger, the hunters kill it themselves.

 • Fate’s Revenge: Having "conquered" his fate, the King buys a crudely carved wooden toy tiger for his son’s birthday.
 A silver of wood from the toy pierces the King's hand, causing a deadly infection.